archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain.md

 title: Beacon Chain
 ---

-ARCHEthic Blockchain is using `Sharding` mechanism to ensure scalability in terms of storage and validation.
+Archethic Blockchain is using `Sharding` mechanism to ensure scalability in terms of storage and validation.

 But since there is no way in a well sharded and distributed network to know all the transaction in the system, a `Beacon Chain` is used to keep a global synchronization and reference.

 ## Concepts

-`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issue, ARCHEthic Blockchain is using `Sharding` also for the `BeaconChain`.
+`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issue, Archethic Blockchain is using `Sharding` also for the `BeaconChain`.

 Which means that the `Beacon Chain` is sharded and divided into `subset` defined by the transaction's address and a given date.